Delta-Code-Repository/ProgressCLI95/README.md

 2. Open your terminal/command prompt inside the extracted contents.
 3. Make sure the depenencies have been met.
 4. Simply do ```python boot.py```

+WARNING: This is an "experimental" fork made by Dieguito0512.
+This is NOT the original ProgressCLI95 Go to BurningInfern0/ProgressCLI95 for the latest stable build of PCLI95.
+Code on this fork may or may not work due to my shitty python coding skills.
+Download at your own risk!